-- 1. The IEMA has a complaints procedure for matters other than objections within the scope of the IEMA-EER (see e.g. chapter 5 of this IEMA-EER) or the subjects of appeal as mentioned in Article 13.2.
-The IEMA complaints procedure will be made available on CANVAS. - 2.
-Matters other than those referred to in Article 13.3 paragraph 1 should be sent to the IEMA Board via complaints-iema-sbe@maastrichtuniversity.nl.
+- 1. The IEMA has a complaints procedure for matters other than objections within the scope of the IEMA-EER (see e.g. chapter 5 of this IEMA-EER) or the subjects of appeal as mentioned in Article 13.2 of this IEMA-EER.
+The IEMA complaints procedure will be made available on Canvas. - 2.
+Matters other than those referred to in paragraph 1 of this Article should be sent to the IEMA Board via complaints-iema-sbe@maastrichtuniversity.nl.